ranidspace/nintendo-today-scripts/README.md

 python nintendical.py -s [start date] -e [end date] -l [locale]
 ```

-The start and end date must be in the form YYYY-MM-DD, and the locale is in the
+The start and end date must be in the form YYYY-MM-DD.
-form `en-US`.
-Many common locales are not supported by the app yet.

 If omitted, the start date will be one month from the current day, the end date
 will be a year from the current date, and the locale will be `en-US`.

-After running the command it will ask for an access token, please see [the
-section on intercepting phone traffic](#intercept-phone-traffic) for guidance.

-Requests to the app will often contain an `authorization` header which begins
-with `Bearer` (do not include "Bearer").

-It should also be in the response of requests to a url ending in "auth/refresh"
+Locale and access token is the same as get_feed

 Requires `requests, icalendar` modules

-## get_calendar_videos
+## get_calendar_videos.py

 Downloads all the daily videos for all app themes.
 Will also include the
 birthday videos for the day of the month your birthday is.
 The access token is